 Jennifer Walsh is a Licensed Mental Health Counselor (LMHC) who works with adults (18+) but has extensive experience working with college students in university settings.
-Jen also specializes in couples therapy from an Emotionally Focused Therapy (EFT) perspective.
 Areas of treatment interest include depression, anxiety, difficulties with regulating mood, difficulties with adjustment and transitions, disordered eating and body image issues, grief, and difficulties in interpersonal relationships and family of origin issues.

 Outside of the therapy room, Jen enjoys playing games with friends, doing escape rooms, and watching low-grade horror movies.
-She also spends a lot of time with her feline compatriot Smidgen and snorkeling in Florida with family when she can.
+She also spends a lot of time with her cat, Smidgen, and snorkeling in Florida with family when she can.